flywheel-apps/bids-app-template-test/README.md

   * Dockerfile
   * run.py

 The [Building Gears](https://docs.flywheel.io/hc/en-us/articles/360015513653-Building-Gears) instructions are very general.
-The usual `input/` and `output/` folders are available while running in the container, but in addition to that, BIDS-App gears can find BIDS formatted data in the directory `/flywheel/v0/work/bids/` (or just `work/bids/`).
+The usual `input/` and `output/` folders are available while running in the container, but in addition to that, BIDS-App gears can find BIDS formatted data in the directory `/flywheel/v0/work/bids/` (or with the relative path `work/bids/` because gears are executed from `/flywheel/v0').

 You will be developing and testing the gear locally and can use the helpful commands inside `<your-new-gear-name>-test/`: